shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 database.
 The only problem here is: *how to get unique key from each request?*.
 We may use visitor's IP address.
 It's the easiest way.

-Now, let's decide what pages our application will have and how will they look like.
+Now, lets decide what pages our application will have and how will they look like.

 **TODO: IMAGES GO HERE**

 ## Build with the right tools!

 Now, since we separated our front-end part of application from back-end part, we may use different preprocessing languages to write stylesheets and views.
 And even controllers!
-So let's take the most from 2015 and use the newest tool set: *Jade*, *ES6+* and *SCSS*.
+So lets take the most from 2015 and use the newest tool set: *Jade*, *ES6+* and *SCSS*.
 And put all them together with *Bower* and *Gulp*.

 All those Jade, SCSS and ES6 are not supported by a browser out-of-the box.
 They must be compiled to HTML, CSS and JS in order to be recognized by a browser.
 But they are here to help you writing code quickly.
 I listed some of their key features below.